-1. Access - https://bit.ly/FocusPop
+1. Access - https://bit.ly/3SvMsxn

-- 2. Make a Copy or Download - 3.
-Individually reflect on your ESE and complete at least one goal, a few strategies, and the employee supports/benefits offered to your ESE participants.
+2. Individually reflect on your ESE and complete at least one goal, a few strategies, and the employee supports/benefits offered to your ESE participants.
 Additionally identify the efficacy of this benefit/support.
 Is it meeting expectations?
 You can start with the program goals you already have and the support/benefits you offer.